 Credit: @pippainthecity on Instagram

-Perfect for kids, Lake Superior State Park in Bethel features a beach, swimming, boating and boat rentals, fishing, volleyball, a playground, picnic tables and grills, picnic pavilions (for a fee), vending machines, and a bath house with shower.
-The beach operates weekends, Father’s Day weekend through June, and daily, last week of June through Labor Day.
-Season and group rates are available.
+Lake Superior State Park in Bethel features a sand beach, swimming, boat rentals, fishing, volleyball nets, a playground, picnic tables and grills, picnic pavilions (for a fee), vending machines, and a bath house with shower.
+The beach area is ADA Accessible, and operation hours are weekends and holidays from Memorial Weekend through June.
+From late June through Labor Day, the beach is open daily.

 Glimmerglass State Park (Central New York)

-Heading to Cooperstown this summer to visit the National Baseball Hall of Fame, the Farmers’ Museum, or to take in opera at the Glimmerglass Festival?
-You can cool off in town with a swim at Glimmerglass State Park.
-In addition to its beach with a large swimming area, the park offers picnic tables with pavilions, a playground, nature trail, hiking and biking, fishing, and a campground with trailer sites.
-It’s open weekends only beginning Memorial Day, and daily, June 19 through Labor Day.
+Head to Cooperstown this summer and swing by the National Baseball Hall of Fame, the Fenimore Farm and Country Village, or enjoy opera at the Glimmerglass Festival.
+You can cool off with a swim in Otsego Lake at Glimmerglass State Park.
+In addition to its beach with a large swimming area, the park offers picnic tables with pavilions, a playground, nature trail, hiking and biking, fishing, accessible kayak launch, and a campground with trailer sites.
+It’s open weekends only beginning Memorial Day, and then daily from mid-June through Labor Day.

 Sunset Bay Beach (Chautauqua-Allegheny)